Going on holiday by electric car – 10 handy tips for stress-free charging

 Our final tip – don’t forget that the journey is part of your holidays!
 We tend to think of the road trip as being the final haul before starting our holidays.
 Why not profit from travelling by electric car to take your foot off the accelerator and discover new sites?
 For example, you could stop off halfway through the journey to visit a place you have never been before.
 It is a great way of reducing the stress of travelling.

 And what about you, do you have any good advice and tips for going on holiday by electric car?
+The entire Chargemap team wishes you happy holidays on board your EV ☀️

-Download the Chargemap app
+Download the Chargemap mobile app.

 What do you do if you only have a basic phone and are unable to access the app.?